 This report was compiled in five chapters.
 The first chapter was dedicated to the general statement about the necessity of conducting research, research goals and questions, and a brief description of specialized vocabulary.
 In the second chapter, the theoretical foundations and background of the research and related studies were described.
 The method of conducting the research and explanations about the method and tools of data collection were presented in the third chapter.
-The results of data analysis were also presented in the form of tables and graphs in the fourth chapter.
+The results of data analysis were also presented in the fourth chapter.
 The current chapter, entitled the fourth chapter, summarizes the results of the research and discusses the results and analyzes them.